CurveDocs/curve-docs/docs/crvUSD/monetarypolicy.md

 ## **PegKeepers**
-PegKeepers need to be added to the monetary policy contract in order to calculate the rate as it is depending on the DebtFraction.
+PegKeepers must be added to the monetary policy contract to calculate the rate as it depends on the DebtFraction.
 They can be added by calling `add_peg_keeper` and removed with `remove_peg_keeper`.

 ### `peg_keepers`
 !!! description "`MonetaryPolicy.peg_keepers(arg0: uint256) -> address: view`"